[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 Survey campus facilities and perform bulk sampling of suspected materials to determine the presence or absence of asbestos.
 After completion of surveys, evaluate the survey data to determine the potential for asbestos fiber release.

-(1) Systemically rank, in order from worst to best, asbestos locations posing the greatest threat of exposure.
+(1) Systematically rank, in order from worst to best, asbestos locations posing the greatest threat of exposure.

 (2) Conduct appropriate training classes for the abatement team, custodial staff, and others who frequent areas where asbestos exposure is a possibility.